Rocket Lab takes giant step toward first US launch

-Rocket Lab has taken another major step toward its first launch from US soil, rolling out the Electron rocket to its new pad at Nasa's Wallps Flight Facility in Virgina.
+Rocket Lab has taken another major step toward its first launch from US soil, rolling out the Electron rocket to its new pad at Nasa's Wallops Flight Facility in Virginia.

 The launch will be for US President Donald Trump's newly-minted US Space Force, which has been established as a branch of the US Air Force.